Industry

 What I did on the project

 We kicked off the project by defining the key challenges IT operations teams faced.
 This was done through stakeholder workshops, user research, and data analysis.
+We identified core challenges:

 01